-- If it is not possible to store the tooth in the mouth of the injured person, wrap the tooth in clean gauze and immerse it in milk.
+- If it is impossible to store the tooth in the mouth of the injured person, wrap the tooth in clean gauze and immerse it in milk.

 What can I do about sensitive teeth?

-If your teeth are highly sensitive to temperature or pressure, Dr. Brace recommends that you come in for an exam, so we can pinpoint the underlying cause of your sensitivity.
+If your teeth are highly sensitive to temperature or pressure, Dr. Brace recommends that you come in for an exam so that we can pinpoint the underlying cause of your sensitivity.
 Some ways we may recommend treating tooth sensitivity include:

 - Sensitivity toothpaste — the active ingredient, either strontium chloride or potassium nitrate, is very effective in treating tooth sensitivity.
 Make sure you continue using the toothpaste, even if the sensitivity seems to go away.
-Toothpastes that contain calcium, phosphate, and fluoride can also be helpful.
+Toothpaste that contains calcium, phosphate, and fluoride can also be helpful.

 - Avoid highly acidic foods.
-Citrus fruits, tea, and soda can increase sensitivity and limit the effectiveness of sensitivity toothpastes.
+Citrus fruits, tea, and soda can increase sensitivity and limit the effectiveness of sensitivity toothpaste.